Posted on: March 18, 2020

 To be clear, I am not anti-pharmaceutical drugs.
 They have their place.
 What I am urging is a clear-eyed evaluation of what (and how many) pharmaceutical drugs you’re taking, why, and for how long you’ve been taking them.
 Reducing dosages and weaning off of some may be possible, but always with medical supervision.

 Enjoying this article?
 Subscribe + don’t miss the next one!

 We’ll also send you our e-book: Live Younger 25 Ways to Age Gracefully—Starting Now.

 Never stop taking statin drugs without medical supervision, because doing so can increase your risk for a serious cardiovascular event.
 However, there are many natural alternatives to statins that are much more effective and safer.

 Yes, it might sound overwhelming to do everything at once.
 But to begin is important.
 I am here to help you.

 Remember, this is good news.
 Now we know more than we did before.
 With the proper information, prevention is possible.
 Dementia is not inevitable.

 You now know more about how to protect yourself and your loved ones from this terrible affliction.

 I look forward to helping you and your friends navigate a healthier future.
-Book a complimentary appointment with me now.
+Book an appointment with me today.

 *Fictional name based on a real case study.